microsoft/pxt-arcade/docs/test/skillmap/story/story4.md

 You've written a story that you can be proud of!

-When you're done re-reading your story, click **Done** to return to the main page where you can share with everyone you know!
+When you're done reading your story, click **Done** to return to the main page where you can share with everyone you know!

 ```blockconfig.global
 carnival.addLabelTo(" ", carnival.Areas.Top)